Queer on the Spectrum

 Knowledge for Every Level

 I offer one-on-one consultation as well as group consultation on the intersection of human sexuality and autism.
+One-on-one consultation includes, but is not limited to, answering questions about autism and providing feedback on presentations (being a sensitivity reader).
 Group consultation includes, but is not limited to, speaking to a class, sitting on panels, and participating in intergroup dialogues.

 Consultation includes an extensive resource list.